IbzanHyena/blog.ibzan.co.uk/articles/2022-07-25-blog-generator.md

 - As an extension, the ability to run J code in the document

 Although small, this is generally all I use in a typical block of writing.
-Any further features required can always be added later, since it's my project.
+Any further features required can always be added later, since it&rsquo;s my project.
 Or I can move to a less janky system.

-md's strategy is as follows.
+md&rsquo;s strategy is as follows.
 First, it breaks the input text into paragraphs, which are separated by two line feed (LF) characters.
 Then, it splits each paragraph into sections separated by line breaks (space space LF) and adds an HTML line break inside each of them.
 Then, it classifies the paragraph based on a guess about what kind of paragraph it is.

-This leads to md having a lot of edge cases that don't work very well.
+This leads to md having a lot of edge cases that don&rsquo;t work very well.
 Nested lists, lists embedded within paragraphs and, empty lines in code blocks all fail to work as they should according to the Markdown specification.
 If I move away from md for any reason, it will be because I want to avoid having to completely restructure it to make it more robust and support more features.